Kousalya Supraja Rama (2023 film)

 Kousalya Supraja Rama is a 2023 Kannada-language realistic drama film written by Yadunandan, directed by Shashank, who co-produced the film with B. C. Patil.
 The film stars Darling Krishna, Brinda Acharya and Milana Nagaraj in the lead roles.

 Kousalya Supraja Rama was released on 28 July 2023, where it received positive reviews from critics and audiences.
-The film became a commercial success at the box office grossing over ₹15 crores and became Eight highest grossing film of the year.
+The film became a commercial success.